SwiftOnTap/Docs/README.md

 This is a great example of a fully documented page: [Button Style](https://github.com/BananaDocs/BananaDocs/wiki/ButtonStyle-Documentation-Example)

-If you want to see the current status of documentation, feel free to check out [BananaDocs](https://bananadocs.org)
+If you want to see the current status of documentation, check out [BananaDocs](https://bananadocs.org)

-We're really excited to provide this for the community and hope to finish documenting with your help!!
+We're super excited by the possibility of fully community maintained documentation website 😄